federicoBetti/federicoBetti.github.io/src/content/education/phd-university-of-trento.md

 institution: "University of Trento"
 location: "Trento, Italy"
 startDate: "Nov 2022"
-endDate: "Present"
+endDate: "Jan 2026"
-description: "Pursuing a PhD in Computer Science under the supervision of Professor Nicu Sebe, focusing on multimodal AI systems for enhanced image generation and evaluation.
-Research includes developing novel methodologies for diffusion models optimization and cognitive-inspired evaluation frameworks."
+description: "PhD in Computer Science under the supervision of Professor Nicu Sebe, focused on multimodal AI systems for image generation and evaluation.
+Research includes novel methodologies for diffusion model optimization and cognitive-inspired evaluation frameworks."
 degree: "Doctor of Philosophy in Computer Science"
 ---

 ## Research Focus

-My doctoral research at the University of Trento focuses on advancing multimodal AI systems, particularly in the areas of computer vision and natural language processing.
-Under the guidance of Professor Nicu Sebe, I am exploring innovative approaches to image generation, evaluation, and optimization.
+My doctoral research at the University of Trento focused on advancing multimodal AI systems, particularly in the areas of computer vision and natural language processing.
+Under the guidance of Professor Nicu Sebe, I explored approaches to image generation, evaluation, and optimization.

 ## Key Research Areas